chukwuk/chukwuk.github.io/_blogs/CUDA_streams/index.md

   }
 ```

-## Implemention for the non-default stream when data connot fit in GPU memory.
+## Implemention for the non-default stream when all data connot fit in GPU memory at once.

-The version I non-default stream implementation when data cannot fit in GPU memory is the same as for the case when the all data fit in GPU memory.
+The version I non-default stream implementation when all data cannot fit in GPU memory at once is the same as the implementation when the all data fit in GPU memory at once.
 This was due to the fact, that each stream completes all its executions on device before the next streamstart its execution.
-However, version II non-default stream implementation when data cannot fit in GPU memory is not the same as the case when when the data fit in GPU memory because all streams copies all data from host to device memory before each stream start their respective kernel execution.
+However, version II non-default stream implementation when all data cannot fit in GPU memory at once is not the same as the implementation when all data cannot fit in GPU memory at once because all streams copies all data from host to device memory before each stream start their respective kernel execution.
 Therefore, the version II non-default stream implementation when data fit in GPU memory would lead to memory data overwrite before kernel execution.

 ```cuda
 // version I non-default stream implementation